 VISAS AND PASSPORTS:

-Visas are required for citizens of all countries, which must be applied for and obtained in advance – see www.mozambiquehc.org.uk (consular section – visa application forms can be downloaded) or tel: 020 7383 3800.
+Visas are required for citizens of all countries, which must be applied for and obtained in advance – see http://www.mozambiquehighcommission.org.uk (consular section – visa application forms can be downloaded) or tel: 020 7383 3800.
 It has previously been possible to get a visa on arrival but this facility is no longer available (except in exceptional circumstances).
+Please have in your possession your hotel booking confirmation, tickets or an invitation letter from the host in Mozambique when applying at the embassy.
 Valid passports are required by all foreign nationals to enter Mozambique & must be valid for 6 months beyond the intended stay.
 All air arrivals must be in possession of a valid return ticket, failing which the equivalent cost of the airfare must be deposited with customs.
 Visitors must be able to prove that they have sufficient funds to cover their stay in the country.